biblequiz/BibleQuiz.com/_pages/history/2008/nationals.md

 #### 5th Place

-Church:	Braeswood A/G, Houston, TX
+* **Church**: Braeswood A/G, Houston, TX
-Coach:	Emeka Kanu, Paul Kramer (assistant)
+* **Coach**: Emeka Kanu, Paul Kramer (assistant)
+* **Team:**
-Team:	Roysan Easo
+   * Roysan Easo
-Joshua Echebiri
+   * Joshua Echebiri
-Unwana Ekpa
+   * Unwana Ekpa
-Obi Kpando
+   * Obi Kpando
-Shola Anifowose
+   * Shola Anifowose
 * **Preliminaries**:
-Round 1: Won against Calvary A/G, South Bend, IN 135 to 65
+  * Round 1: Won against Calvary A/G, South Bend, IN 135 to 65
-Round 2: Won against Noble A/G, Noble, OK 160 to 30
+  * Round 2: Won against Noble A/G, Noble, OK 160 to 30
-Round 3: Lost to Orange Hills A/G, Orange, CA 100 to 155
+  * Round 3: Lost to Orange Hills A/G, Orange, CA 100 to 155
-Round 4: Won against Faith A/G, Orlando, FL 210 to 150
+  * Round 4: Won against Faith A/G, Orlando, FL 210 to 150
-Round 5: Lost to Tacoma Life Center, Tacoma, WA 55 to 240 Round 6: Won against Truth A/G, Chariton, IA 245 to 70
+  * Round 5: Lost to Tacoma Life Center, Tacoma, WA 55 to 240
+  * Round 6: Won against Truth A/G, Chariton, IA 245 to 70
-Round 7: Won against Faith A/G, West Plains, MO 180 to 75
+  * Round 7: Won against Faith A/G, West Plains, MO 180 to 75
-Round 8: Lost to First A/G, Binghamton, NY 95 to 215
+  * Round 8: Lost to First A/G, Binghamton, NY 95 to 215
-Round 9: Lost to First A/G, Lafayette, IN 30 to 120
+  * Round 9: Lost to First A/G, Lafayette, IN 30 to 120
-Playoff Round 1: Won against Calvary A/G, South Bend, IN
+  * Playoff Round 1: Won against Calvary A/G, South Bend, IN
 * **Round Robin**:
-Round 1: Lost to Dayspring A/G, Bowling Green, OH 95 to 180
+  * Round 1: Lost to Dayspring A/G, Bowling Green, OH 95 to 180
-Round 2: Lost to First A/G, Lexington, KY 30 to 250
+  * Round 2: Lost to First A/G, Lexington, KY 30 to 250
-Round 3: Won against Christian Chapel, Tulsa, OK 120 to 70 Round 4: Lost to The Church at Briargate, "Public Spectacle", Colorado Springs, CO 80 to 145 Round 5: Won against CrossPoint A/G, Portage, WI 145 to 45 Round 6: Lost to Cedar Park A/G, Bothell, WA 95 to 230 Round 7: Lost to Orange County Worship Center, Santa Ana, CA 115 to 150 Round 8: Won against Northridge A/G, Grand Island, NE 90 to 70 Round 9: Won against James River A/G, "One in Christ", Ozark, MO 190 to 130 Round 10: Won against Faith A/G, West Plains, MO 140 to 20 Round 11: Lost to Owasso First A/G, Owasso, OK 125 to 240 Round 12: Lost to Faith A/G, Orlando, FL 110 to 250 Round 13: Won against Manassas A/G, Bristow, VA 160 to 110 Round 14: Won against Tacoma Life Center, Tacoma, WA 210 to 20 Round 15: Lost to First A/G, Binghamton, NY 120 to 190 Round 16: Won against Christian Temple, Houston, TX 170 to 60 Round 17: Won against Journey Church, Bridgeville, PA 195 to 130 Round 18: Won against Praise A/G, Garfield, NJ 150 to 105
+  * Round 3: Won against Christian Chapel, Tulsa, OK 120 to 70
+  * Round 4: Lost to The Church at Briargate, "Public Spectacle", Colorado Springs, CO 80 to 145
+  * Round 5: Won against CrossPoint A/G, Portage, WI 145 to 45
+  * Round 6: Lost to Cedar Park A/G, Bothell, WA 95 to 230
+  * Round 7: Lost to Orange County Worship Center, Santa Ana, CA 115 to 150
+  * Round 8: Won against Northridge A/G, Grand Island, NE 90 to 70
+  * Round 9: Won against James River A/G, "One in Christ", Ozark, MO 190 to 130
+  * Round 10: Won against Faith A/G, West Plains, MO 140 to 20
+  * Round 11: Lost to Owasso First A/G, Owasso, OK 125 to 240
+  * Round 12: Lost to Faith A/G, Orlando, FL 110 to 250
+  * Round 13: Won against Manassas A/G, Bristow, VA 160 to 110
+  * Round 14: Won against Tacoma Life Center, Tacoma, WA 210 to 20
+  * Round 15: Lost to First A/G, Binghamton, NY 120 to 190
+  * Round 16: Won against Christian Temple, Houston, TX 170 to 60
+  * Round 17: Won against Journey Church, Bridgeville, PA 195 to 130
+  * Round 18: Won against Praise A/G, Garfield, NJ 150 to 105
-Round 19: Won against Journey Fellowship Church, Slidell, LA 135 to 45
+  * Round 19: Won against Journey Fellowship Church, Slidell, LA 135 to 45
 {% endcapture %}
 {% capture image_html %}{{ image_html | markdownify }}{% endcapture %}
 {% include image-card.html link=image_url alt="Braeswood A/G, Houston, TX" html=image_html %}